 Technology is a compulsory subject in Years 7 and 8.
 From Year 9, girls can choose to study information and software technology, design and technology or food technology.
-St Catherine's is one of the few girls' schools in Sydney to offer HSC engineering studies.

 Once per term, girls from Years 7 to 10 have a STEM afternoon where they are set challenges to boost their design thinking.
 These are fun afternoons of creative collaboration.
 And every two weeks our STEM prefect joins with the St Catherine's ICT integrator in an open club called Reboot Rebels.
 The girls can ramp up their digital skills and go a bit deeper into programs they're using daily or would like to use more.